francois-rd/coma/docs/source/tutorials/core/initiate.rst

 .. note::

     Each command parameter will be bound (in the given order) to the supplied config objects if the command is invoked.
 In this example, because :obj:`Receiver` is now supplied first instead of second to :obj:`greet`, the order of parameters to :obj:`greet` had to be swapped: :obj:`g, r` becomes :obj:`r, g`.
+See below for a nexample of how to prevent this.

 Global Hooks
 ------------

 ``coma``'s behavior can be easily tweaked, replaced, or extended using hooks.
 These are covered in great detail :doc:`in their own tutorial <../hooks/index>`.
-Here, the emphasis is on the difference between global and local hooks.

-As with configs, hooks can be :func:`~coma.core.initiate.initiate`\ d globally to affect ``coma``'s behavior towards all commands or :func:`~coma.core.register.register`\ ed locally to only affect ``coma``'s behavior towards a specific command.
+Here, the emphasis is on the difference between global and local hooks: As with configs, hooks can be :func:`~coma.core.initiate.initiate`\ d globally to affect ``coma``'s behavior towards all commands or :func:`~coma.core.register.register`\ ed locally to only affect ``coma``'s behavior towards a specific command.

-Let's revisit the example from the :ref:`previous section <globalconfigs>`.
+Let's revisit the :ref:`previous example <globalconfigs>`.
 Recall that the order of parameters to :obj:`greet` had to be swapped: :obj:`g, r` became :obj:`r, g`.
 Suppose we want to prevent this change.
 To do so, we can force ``coma`` to bind configs to parameters differently by writing a custom :obj:`init_hook`:

 .. code-block:: python
-    :emphasize-lines: 13-15, 18
+    :emphasize-lines: 13-15, 18, 19
     :caption: main.py

     from dataclasses import dataclass